Vought F4U Corsair: Marine Corps combat

 From February 1943 onward, the F4U operated from Guadalcanal and ultimately other bases in the Solomon Islands.
 A dozen USMC F4U-1s of VMF-124, commanded by Major William E. Gise, arrived at Henderson Field (code name "Cactus") on 12 February.
 The first recorded combat engagement was on 14 February 1943, when Corsairs of VMF-124 under Major Gise assisted P-40s and P-38s in escorting a formation of Consolidated B-24 Liberators on a raid against a Japanese aerodrome at Kahili.
-Japanese fighters contested the raid and the Americans got the worst of it, with four P-38s, two P-40s, two Corsairs, and two Liberators lost.
+Japanese fighters contested the raid, and the Americans got the worst of it, with four P-38s, two P-40s, two Corsairs, and two Liberators lost.
 No more than four Japanese Zeros were destroyed.
-A Corsair was responsible for one of the kills, albeit due to a midair collision.
-The fiasco was referred to as the "Saint Valentine's Day Massacre".
+A Corsair was responsible for one of the kills, albeit due to a midair collision when 252nd Kokutai pilot Yoshio Yoshido collided with 1st Lieutenant Gordon Lee Lyon Jr. The fiasco was referred to as the "Saint Valentine's Day Massacre".
 Despite the debut, the Marines quickly learned how to make better use of the aircraft and started demonstrating its superiority over Japanese fighters.
 By May, the Corsair units were getting the upper hand, and VMF-124 had produced the first Corsair ace, Second Lieutenant Kenneth A. Walsh, who would rack up a total of 21 kills during the war.
 He remembered:

 I learned quickly that altitude was paramount.
 Whoever had altitude dictated the terms of the battle, and there was nothing a Zero pilot could do to change that — we had him.
 The F4U could outperform a Zero in every aspect except slow speed manoeuvrability and slow speed rate of climb.
 Therefore you avoided getting slow when combating a Zero.
 It took time but eventually we developed tactics and deployed them very effectively...
 There were times, however, that I tangled with a Zero at slow speed, one on one.
 In these instances I considered myself fortunate to survive a battle.
 Of my 21 victories, 17 were against Zeros, and I lost five aircraft in combat.
 I was shot down three times and I crashed one that ploughed into the line back at base and wiped out another F4U.